hl7au/au-fhir-core/input/pagecontent/index.md

   - [Search Parameters and Operations](search-parameters-and-operations.html): This page lists the defined Operations and Search Parameters that are used in transactions.
   - [Capability Statements](capability-statements.html): This set of pages describes the expected FHIR capabilities of the various actors.
 - [Examples](examples.html): This page lists all the examples used in this guide.
-- [Downloads](downloads.html): This page provides links to downloadable artefacts including the Agency FHIR NPM package.
+- [Downloads](downloads.html): This page provides links to downloadable artefacts including the AU Core FHIR NPM package.

 ## Collaboration